 Elizabeth Tristano’s coursework and senior research project in biology at Denison University, where she completed her B.S., is what sparked her interest in zoology and ecology, with an emphasis on invasive species.
 She went on to receive her PhD in zoology from Southern Illinois University, where her research focused on invasive Asian carps, which are a hot topic in the Mississippi River basin.
 In particular, she was interested in their trophic status and their competitive and predatory interactions with native aquatic species.
 Most recently, she was the J. Philip Keillor Great Lakes Fisheries Fellow at the Wisconsin Sea Grant Institute, where she worked with the Wisconsin Department of Natural Resources to collect information regarding the potential negative effects of stocked splake (a hatchery-produced hybrid of lake trout and brook trout) on native Lake Superior trout populations.
 The aim was helping the state of Wisconsin decide whether to continue to stock splake in the future.
 She is delighted to join the Stetson community and to continue work with introduced and invasive species, with an emphasis on the effects of invasives on native species and the management implications of species introductions.

 Dr. Candace Cunningham joined Stetson as the Brown Teacher-Scholar Fellow in Public History in fall 2019.
-She earned her M.A. and Ph.
+She earned an M.A. and Ph.
 D from the University of South Carolina where she won the Robert H. Weinfeld Essay Prize and was a Fellow in the Grace Jordan McFadden Professors Program.
 She is passionate about community collaborations and has worked on several public history projects including Columbia SC 63, the USC Center for Civil Rights History and Research, and Historic Columbia.
 Her research is on the 20th century African American experience with a special emphasis on civil rights, education, gender, and the south.
 She has presented her research at numerous conferences, including the Association for the Study of African American Life and History, the History of Education Society, and Southern Labor Studies.
-She is currently working on a manuscript about African American teachers who were in the civil rights movement.
+She has also conducted research on African American teachers who were active at thein the civil rights movement.
+Dr. Cunningham is assistant professor of African American, Public, Gender and Sexuality, Civil Rights at Florida Atlantic University.

 Dr. Sarah Cramer began her fellowship as the Brown Teacher-Scholar Fellow in Sustainable Food Systems in 2018.
-Housed in the Department of Environmental Science and Studies, Dr. Cramer will be helping Stetson launch the new minor in Sustainable Food Systems.
-This fall, she will be teaching two new courses, Introduction to Food Studies and a JSEM, Seeds of Equity, which explores issues of race, class, and gender in the U.S. food system.
+Housed in the Department of Environmental Science and Studies, Dr. Cramer was instrumental in assisting Stetson launch the new minor in Sustainable Food Systems.
+She has designed and taught new courses, Introduction to Food Studies and a JSEM, Seeds of Equity, which explores issues of race, class, and gender in the U.S. food system.
 Her dissertation research focused on elementary school garden programs as agents of change in the food system and education system.
-While at Stetson, she will be partnering with the Department of Education and local schools to continue this line of research.
+While at Stetson, she partnered with the Department of Education and local schools to continue this line of research.
 Other research interests include critical food systems pedagogy, gender and agriculture, and alternative food networks.

 Dr. Cramer graduated from the University of Missouri in May of 2018 with a PhD in agricultural education.
-Prior to that she served as an AmeriCorps member working in garden education.
+Prior, she served as an AmeriCorps member working in garden education.
 She also holds an MPH from the University of Missouri, and a BA in biology from Truman State University.
+Dr. Cramer is currently visiting assistant professor at Stetson.

 From 2014 to 2018, Dr. Roberson taught laboratory and seminar courses in exercise and neuromuscular physiology at Florida Atlantic University and the University of Miami.
 In 2018, he received the Outstanding Doctoral Student of the Year award from the University of Miami.
 He earned his Ph.D. in Exercise Physiology with a focus in Neuroscience from the University of Miami, an M.S. in Exercise Physiology from Florida Atlantic University, and a B.S. in Kinesiology from East Carolina University.
 Outside of academia, he is a 10-year veteran of the U.S. Army and currently serves as a Captain and Commander in the Florida Army National Guard.

-Dr. Roberson will be teaching Exercise Physiology and Health and Wellness courses within the Department of Health Sciences.
-As the first Brown Teacher-Scholar Fellow for both the Department of Health Sciences and the Wellness and Recreation Center, he will work to develop a new community fitness assessment program, designed to give students the opportunity to gain more hands-on training, while simultaneously striving to make a significant impact on local citizens throughout the surrounding areas.
-Additionally, he plans to expand clinical internship opportunities for students within the Health Sciences Department and create a pathway to certification program for those aspiring to become personal trainers within the Wellness and Recreation Center.
+Dr. Roberson taught Exercise Physiology and Health and Wellness courses within the Department of Health Sciences.
+As the first Brown Teacher-Scholar Fellow for both the Department of Health Sciences and the Wellness and Recreation Center, he developed a new community fitness assessment program, designed to give students the opportunity to gain more hands-on training, while simultaneously striving to make a significant impact on local citizens throughout the surrounding areas.
+Additionally, he expanded clinical internship opportunities for students within the Health Sciences Department and create a pathway to certification program for those aspiring to become personal trainers within the Wellness and Recreation Center.
+Dr. Roberson is currently program director in the Department of Health and Human Performance at Keiser University.

 From 2009-2011, he spent two years teaching English in Abu Dhabi, UAE, where he traveled throughout the region and began learning Arabic.
 In 2013, he was awarded a U.S. State Department-sponsored Critical Language Scholarship to study Arabic in Morocco.
 He earned his Ph.D. from Florida State University, an M.A. in philosophy from Boston College, a Master of Divinity from Princeton Theological Seminary, and a B.A. from Baylor University.